 Since that first visit, I've been back many times and have spent so much time in this fascinating city that I now think of it as my second home.

 But I will always remember the absolute magic of being here for the first time and exploring the city on my own.
+In fact, I feel that same thrill every time I arrive.

 Over the years, I've explored every part of the city, including all the neighborhoods, all the arrondissements (districts), and many of the surrounding suburbs.
 Sometimes I think I've walked along every street in Paris, although I'm sure that's not quite true.